-Tracking and assessment by objective and skill is now embedded across all Maestro based foundation subjects, with additional subjects being integrated across the final term of the 2020 - 2021 academic year.
-French is now fully integrated, with additional computing lessons focusing on digital literacy and e-safety being included before the end of the academic year.
-A detailed assessment based on this formative assessment will be made at the end of AP3 to help inform planning for the 2021-2022 academic year.
+Tracking and assessment by objective and skill is now embedded across all Maestro based foundation subjects, with additional subjects being integrated across the first term of the 2021 / 2022 academic year.
+French is now fully integrated, with additional computing lessons focusing on digital literacy and e-safety being included before AP1 2021.